Women’s Financial Resilience After the 2008 Recession

 Flexibility as Response and as Limit

 The discourse of flexibility gained centrality in the post-2008 period, frequently presented as an adaptive solution to a transforming labor market.
 However, critical analyses indicate that this flexibility operated asymmetrically.
 While companies gained greater capacity to adjust costs and contracts, workers assumed a growing share of economic risk.
-Articles published in the Harvard Business Review observed that post-crisis flexibility was accompanied by greater insecurity and reduced access to benefits, especially for women in intermediate positions (Hill, 2010).
+In practice, post-crisis flexibility was often accompanied by greater insecurity and reduced access to benefits, especially for women in intermediate positions.

 This asymmetry helps explain why women’s adaptation to the new labor market occurred under restrictive conditions.
 Acceptance of flexible arrangements often implied relinquishing predictability, pension protection, and clear prospects of progression.
 Over time, these costs accumulated, influencing financial decisions and the capacity for asset reconstruction.